xyzqm/blog/src/data/blog/catch-the-mole.md

 However, I'd first like to offer my slightly less elegant approach:

-Let $S$ denote the set of *leaves* of the subgraph where the mole could currently be located---that is, the mole could be in any of these leaves or their ancestors.
+Let $S$ denote the set of *leaves* of the subgraph where the mole could currently be located---that is, the mole could be in any of these nodes, or their ancestors.
 The key idea is that we can always query a node $x$ such that we either
 1. Reduce our search space to a single chain, to which we can apply a simple binary search.
 2. Remove a single leaf from $|S|$, then replace all elements of $S$ with their parents.